-I no longer live my life through my phone 24/7 because I'm trying to make my life feel less urgent and rushed, not more.
-It's my belief that everything connected to whatever we're discussing at any point along the way will all work out well in the near future.
-There is no need for creating anxiety, false sense of urgency or self-created stress over anything related to antiquarian material and it's delivery, because from my perspective of approx. 500+ transactions or so a month over the past 40 years, we can say virtually every single one works out absolutely beautifully in the end for everyone involved.
-All problems of any nature can and will be solved here.
-No problem escapes our ability to resolve it in a manner which leaves everyone feeling happy inside.
-Thanks to Louise Hay, Dr. Wayne Dyer, Sam Harris (Waking Up) and Eckhart Tolle for their daily ongoing guidance in these and all related matters.
+I can say virtually every single transaction and "problem" works out absolutely beautifully in the end for everyone involved.
+All "problems" of any nature can and will be solved here.
+No "problem" escapes my ability to resolve it in a manner which leaves everyone feeling happy inside.
+Thanks to Jerry & Esther Hicks, Louise Hay, Dr. Wayne Dyer, Stuart Wilde, Sam Harris (Waking Up) and Eckhart Tolle for their daily ongoing guidance and advice in these and all related matters.

 We receive a steady influx of emails throughout the day, and below are the answers to some of the most frequently asked questions:

-• In over 40 years, no antiquarian items I've ever sold has been returned to me (and returnable it would be) as a fake, copy or repro.
-It really isn't all that hard to gain the level of expertise which would qualify someone as lets say "quite knowledgeable".
-It just takes paying attention mindfully and with intention to actually seeing what the eye is inspecting, plus studying about the history of printed images and how they're made, while looking at hundreds and often thousands of printed images all day long, for weeks, months, years and decades at a time.
+• It really isn't all that hard to gain the level of expertise which would qualify someone as lets say "quite knowledgeable".
+It just takes paying attention mindfully and with deliberate intention to actually seeing what the eye is inspecting.
+That, plus studying about the history of printed images and how they're made, while looking at hundreds and often thousands of printed images all day long, for weeks, months, years and decades at a time.

 • On a screen, almost everything has the same visual surface patina- the computer pixel glow imparts a subtle visual uniformity to everything.
 In person however, every single old sheet of paper of any kind is somewhat unique, and looks quite visibly different from all other printed material around it.
 As in very different, which is very different from how it looks on a screen.
 And almost always it looks much better and more interesting in person because of this invisible digital aspect.
 It's this internal glow of age patina that each item possesses that is as important as the item itself.
 Virtually everything we offer looks nice in person, you'd be happy to have it around you and look at it when you wanted.